udaan-iitt/editions/2023_Winter/the-man-from-my-dreams.md

 ---
 <!--StartFragment-->

+**Trigger Warning: Implications of rape occur throughout the following story which may be sensitive to some.**

 “*A starry night often may not accompany the light to see everything.*" Ammi used to say this a lot, I remember.
 I flip the rupee bills in my hand as I stare at a fat cop, sizing me up with his eyes.
 Why do I remember that all of a sudden?
 I keep wondering as I'm suddenly startled by a loud clap.

 "*You sure that 'chhokra' can do the job?*" he said as he pointed at Jamal sitting on a broken stool near the pale, cracked wall.